 About the Mental Health Foundation

-- The Mental Health Foundation has been the home of Mental Health Awareness Week since 2001.
+- The Mental Health Foundation is the home of Mental Health Awareness Week.

 - Our vision is for good mental health for all.